stlink-org/stlink/doc/devices_boards.md

-# Boards supported by the STlink toolset
+# MCUs supported by the STlink toolset

 The following devices are supported by the stlink toolset.

-All Boards are expected to work with ST-LINK/V2 programmers.

 **STM32F0 / ARM Cortex M0 / Core-ID: 0x0bb11477 (STM32F0_CORE_ID)**